mantil-io/example-chat/README.md

 ## About

-This template shows how one can make a simple cloud native chat app with a serverless backend written in Go.
+This example shows how one can make a simple cloud native chat app with a serverless backend written in Go.
 Backend is built on AWS Lambda and uses WebSocket API and DynamoDB.

-This example will teach you:
+Through this example you will learn:
 - How to include a WebSocket API in Mantil and use it with the provided JS SDK
-- How to include DynamoDB table to your Mantil project using persistent key/value storage in Mantil APIs
 - How to deploy a web application on top of AWS Lambda with Mantil

 ## Prerequisites

-This template is created with Mantil.
+This example is created with Mantil.
 To download [Mantil CLI](https://github.com/mantil-io/mantil#installation) on Mac or Linux use Homebrew
 ```
 brew tap mantil-io/mantil
 brew install mantil